 What is the difference between a tactical shotgun and a regular shotgun?

-The most striking difference between a shotgun and a tactical shotgun is the barrel length.
+The barrel length is the most striking difference between a shotgun and a tactical shotgun.
 A tactical shotgun usually has a shorter barrel, making it lighter and more maneuverable when used indoors and in vehicles.

 Best Tactical Shotgun for Hunting

 So, you want a shotgun for hunting.
 Okay.
 But now you have to decide between a pump-action, a semi-auto, and a bolt-action shotgun.

-The first thing you want to do before you buy a new shotgun is thinking about the type of animals you want to hunt because the type of gun you use to shoot quail may be different than the one you use to kill waterfowl.
+The first thing you want to do before you buy a new shotgun is think about the type of animals you want to hunt because the type of gun you use to shoot quail may be different than the one you use to kill waterfowl.

 Then you need to figure out what barrel length to weight ratio is ideal for what you want to do.
 Then you need to decide on the caliber size you want.

-Although shotgun platforms have been around for a long time, the most modern tactical shotguns are identical.
+Although shotgun platforms have existed for a long time, the most modern tactical shotguns are identical.
 The differences lie in the features that manufacturers put into them.
 So, which tactical shotgun should you get for hunting?

 1. Mossberg 500 Turkey Shotgun